Who are you referring to? Coreference resolution in image narrations: Experiments

 \section{Experiments}

-\textbf{Datasets. } We train our models on the Flickr30k subset with Localized Narratives annotations \cite{pont2020connecting} and evaluate them on the proposed \OurDataset dataset.
-For training, we have 30k images with the long form text description for each image.
-The evaluation dataset, \OurDataset has 1000 images for test and 880 images for validation.
+We train our models on the Flickr30k subset of the Localized Narratives~\cite{pont2020connecting} which consists of 30k image-narration pairs, and evaluate on the proposed \textbf{\OurDatasetShort} dataset, which contains 1000 and 800 pairs for test and validation respectively.